Taco Bell Interview Questions

 11. Can you share an experience where you worked well in a team to reach a goal?

-• In my previous role, our team was tasked with serving customers efficiently during busy lunch hours.
+• In my last job, our team worked to serve customers during busy lunch hours.
 I played a key role in managing order accuracy, and we had clear responsibilities for each team member.
-Through strong communication and teamwork, we consistently met our goals, delivering both efficiency and customer satisfaction.
+Through teamwork and communication, we consistently met goals, ensuring efficiency and customer satisfaction.

 Safety